tjjjwxzq/50.003-Project/Implementation-Notes.md

 # Implementation Notes

+## Level
+There will be 10 weight levels that the mouse will hit.
+Each level up allows the player to 1) updgrade and existing ability 2) add a new ability (if they have less than 4 abilities).
+Each time the mouse levels up its sprite will also change, and each level there will be a dashed outline around to mouse to indicate the it must attain to reach the next level.

+## Happiness
+Happiness acts as mana for player abilities.
+Each ability uses a certain amount of happiness, and happiness can be recharged by stroking the mouse.
+Currently the range is set from 0 to 100.

+Players can track the happiness by the happiness bar on the left of the screen

+Possible mechanic: Each time your mouse happiness reaches the max, the rate at which stroking increases happiness increases by 1.

 ## Food
 All food objects will carry a `Food` script componenet which handles touch detection and movement.
 The nutritional value or food points, as well as the type(eg. Cheese, carrot), are stored in public variables `Value` and `Type` which can be modified via the inspector panel.
 All food objects will be tagged with 'Food' for appropriate behaviour upon collision.
 The different food types will be fixed as different prefabs with different value and type fields.